-Clinical coursework consists of five semesters; three in-house at the Speech, Language and Hearing Center located on the Pace University NYC campus and/or teletherapy and two external placements in the second year of graduate studies.
-Clinical placements provide opportunities and experiences with pediatric and adult populations in a variety of settings (e.g. schools, facilities, medical centers and settings, agencies, etc.).
-The Director of the Speech, Language, and Hearing Center, assigns students to specific populations to ensure students meet and fulfill required hours in each specified area.
+Clinical coursework consists of five semesters; three in-house at the Speech, Language, and Hearing Center located on the Pace University NYC campus and/or telepractice and two external placements in the second year of graduate studies.
+Clinical placements provide opportunities and experiences with pediatric and adult populations in a variety of settings (e.g., schools, facilities, medical centers and settings, agencies, etc.).
+The Director of the Speech, Language, and Hearing Center, in consultation with the Clinical Externship Manager assigns students to specific populations to ensure students meet and fulfill required hours in each specified area.
 Students are supervised a minimum of 25% in their clinical practicum assignment, varying with the experience and skill of the clinician.
 Specific details regarding externship requirements are in the Clinical Externship Handbook provided to students in their 2nd year.